safesoftware/helm-charts/README.md

 ## !!!
 Changes to this Chart for 2024.0 beta !!!

 With 2024.0 now available as a beta, we have also renamed and changed the usage of this helm chart when deploying 2024.0.
-Please see the [readme for 2024.0](./readme-archive/README-2024.0.md) for more information.
+Please see the [readme for the 2024.0 beta](./readme-archive/README-2024.0.md) for more information.

 ## Prerequisites